 If there is one thing that Swaziland is known for around the world it is the magnificent traditional festivals that the country hosts- particularly the Umhlanga (Reed Dance) and Incwala ceremonies.
 Both are living cultural events that, bar the odd wristwatch and mobile phone, have hardly changed in two hundred years.
 Visitors are allowed to watch, but neither ceremony makes any concession to tourism; even the precise dates are not published in advance, being dependent on the vagaries of ancestral astrology.
 The main events happen at the royal parade grounds at Ludzidzini but the mood of celebration sweeps the nation, and visitros to the country around the time of the events will doubtless see wandering bands of warriors or maidens decked out in full regalia as they head to or from the festivities.

-The modern event that has gained an international reputation in far fewer years is the Bushfire Festival – a performing arts festival held every May.
+The modern event that has gained an international reputation in far fewer years is the MTN BUSHFIRE Festival – a performing arts festival held every May.

 The Marula season begins each year in mid-February and continues until early march, bringing with it a celebration of the harvest of the marula fruit.

-The Swazis hold an annual Marula Festival celebrated at the Royal Residence of the King at Ebuhleni and Hlane Royal Residence in the Hhohho Region of Swaziland between February and March.
-Both the King and the Queen Mother are presented with marula beer from each household, in keeping with it being a 'fruit fit for kings.'
+The Swazis hold an annual Marula Festival celebrated at the Royal Residence of the King at Hlane in the Lubombo Region of Swaziland.
+Both the King and the Queen Mother are presented with Marula beer from each household, in keeping with it being a 'fruit fit for kings.'
 Only afterwards can Swazis drink their home brew.

 Celebrating King Mswati III's Birthday.

 Another Swazi holiday remembering this day in 1968, when the country's very own flag was hoisted, replacing the British flag after gaining independence.

 Simunye Country Fair (May - Simumye Country Club)